xinyaocse/CRR/README.md

 ## Running the Experiments

-Our experimental pipeline consists of two main parts : *ρ-Leak reconstruction* and *downstream task*.
+Our experimental pipeline consists of two main parts : *ρ-Rec reconstruction* and *downstream task*.

-### 1. ρ-Leak reconstruction
+### 1. ρ-Rec reconstruction

-To run ρ-Leak reconstruction on real dataset, use the following example command:
+To run ρ-Rec reconstruction on real dataset, use the following example command:

 ```
 python main.py -d gas -e 50 -m gauss -s 1 -t 0.75